loginom/loginom-help-en-omegat/data/processors/datamining/logistic-regression/README.md

 | LASSO | • |   | • |
 | Elastic-Net | • | • | • |

-* **Использовать детальные настройки** — позволяет более развернуто настроить логистическую регрессию (появляется дополнительная страница мастера — блок детальных настроек).
+* **Use detailed settings** provides more detailed configuration of logistic regression (additional wizard page appears - pack of detailed settings).
 It is a boolean value, disabled by default.

-> **Примечание:** все доступные параметры настройки логистической регрессии можно задавать с помощью переменных.
+> **Note:** All available parameters of the logistic regression configuration can be set by means of variables.

 ### Detailed Settings